Timothy C. Hain, MD, Chicago IL. Return to Migraine main page. Page last modified: January 18, 2018

 You may also be interested in our many other pages on migraine on this site

-Migraines are recurrent headaches separated by symptom-free intervals and accompanied by nausea and light sensitivity.
+Migraines are defined as recurrent headaches separated by symptom-free intervals and often accompanied by nausea and light sensitivity.
 Migraines are often accompanied by visual symptoms and are relieved by sleep; furthermore there is usually a throbbing quality.

-Women have more migraine 3 times more commonly than men.
+Women have more migraine about 3 times more commonly than men.
 This is attributed to hormonal fluctuations.
 Boys and girls prior to puberty have equal rates.
 However, starting at roughly the age of 12, the prevalence of migraine in women takes an abrupt increase compared to men.
 The prevalence of migraine peaks in women in the middle of their reproductive years -- about the age of 35.
 There is also a second peak of migraine at the time of menopause (see below), where migraine in women has a prevalence of roughly 30%.
+To our knowledge, migraine and hormonal influences has not been studied in individuals taking estrogen that are not women (i.e. men on estrogen).

 Loder, Rizzoli and Golub published a very useful review in 2007.
 According to Loder et al (2007), "The most plausible explanation for estrogen withdrawal as a trigger for migraine is the hypothesis put forward by Welch et al of a “mismatch” between the timing of estrogen effects on gene regulation in the central nervous system, and its effects on cell membranes.
 He suggests that under ordinary circumstances estrogen-mediated gene regulation “modulates inhibitory peptide function in the trigeminal nerve.”